carnivorousdev/Omnifood-/README.md

 # Omnifood

-This project built with a purview of:-
-- It is a global recipe search website that was developed to provide users with a seamless recipe browsing experience, free from annoying advertisements commonly found on other websites.
+It is a global recipe search website that was developed to provide users with a seamless recipe browsing experience, free from annoying advertisements commonly found on other websites.

-- It allows users to create their own recipes by providing an intuitive and user-friendly interface.
-Users can input ingredients, cooking instructions, and other relevant details to share their culinary creations with others.

-- It leverages a robust search functionality, allowing users to find recipes based on specific ingredients, dietary preferences, cooking times, and other relevant criteria.
-This helps users easily locate recipes that suit their needs and preferences.

-- It prioritizes user privacy and data security, ensuring that personal information remains protected and confidential.

-**Solo construct week Fynd Project executed within 2 weeks.**

 ## Demo 🎥